-I’m a coffee nerd at heart, and I can talk about the differences between thermal blocks, boilers, and heat exchangers for a while.
+I’m a coffee nerd at heart, so I can talk about the differences between thermal blocks, boilers, and heat exchangers for a while.
 Both of the Breville Barista models use a thermocoil system.

-Thermocoils are aluminum blocks with intricate stainless steel piping inside.
-The water enters one end, moves through the piping system, and comes out heated on the other end.
-Thermocoils are common on home espresso machines, but the difference is how fast they heat water.
+Thermocoils (or thermoblocks) are aluminum blocks with intricate stainless steel piping inside.
+Water enters one end, moves through the piping system within the heated block, and comes out hot on the other end.
+Thermocoils are common on home espresso machines, but the difference is how fast and consistently they heat water.
 That’s where the Breville technology comes into play.

 The design principals between the two heating elements are similar, but the Pro’s heating is just… better.-Seattle Coffee Gear

-The extra steps on the Pro espresso machine give you a better chance of getting the exact grind you want.
 Good espresso is all about “dialing it in” to get the best taste.
-Every bag of beans will need to be brewed slightly differently.
+Every bag of beans needs to be brewed slightly differently.
 Differences in the batch of beans, the age of the beans, or even the weather can call for different grind sizes.
 The Pro gets extra precision here.

-The Breville Barista Express still gives you good flexibility in grinding your coffee beans.
+That said, the Breville Barista Express still gives you good flexibility in grinding your coffee beans.
 The 16 grind levels cover most of the options you’d want for your optimal espresso extraction.
-It’s just not as exact and that means the espresso won’t be quite as good over time.
+It’s just not as exact, and that means the espresso won’t be quite as pristine.

 All in all, the Breville Barista Pro comes out on top.
-It offers a more precise range of grind settings, which lets you really dial in the ideal espresso.
-The Breville Pro also lets you pause in the middle of grinding, a nice convenience for me.
+It offers a more precise range of grind settings, which lets you dial in the ideal espresso.
+The Breville Pro also lets you pause grinding, a nice convenience.

 Design, Display, Ease of Use